Smith, Orioles strike early in 7-2 win over Diamondbacks

 Núñez hit his second home run in two days and third in four games during the second, clubbing a 1-2 pitch from Kelly on a line into the left field seats.
 After Smith singled, Santander went deep into the right field seats to give the Orioles a 3-0 lead.

+“Knee felt great.
+They didn’t want me on the bases today … they didn’t want me to run,” Bundy said.

+“No issues,” Orioles manager Brandon Hyde said.
+“It was huge to get through that second inning, and then we scored some runs and he got a shutdown inning for us and got us through six.”

-Kelly helped himself in the bottom of the inning, slapping a bases-loaded single to drive in two runs.
-But the Orioles took control in the third, with Núñez driving in Trey Mancini with a single and Smith hitting his 12th home run.
+The Orioles took control in the third, with Núñez driving in Trey Mancini with a single and Smith hitting his 12th home run.

 Kelly was charged with seven runs and eight hits with four strikeouts, his shortest outing since May 22 when he lasted just 1 2/3 innings at San Diego.